 This is the first in a series of pieces on Radical Friendship.
 The feature is intended as an exploration of different configurations of friendship, both intimate and symbolic, and the radical potential of these relationships.
-Over the next several weeks HWO will be publishing work on friendship and work, friendship and care, friendship as solidarity, political friendships, friendship as community, and friendship as a means to undermine some of the alienating structures that separate and distance us.
+Over the next several weeks HWO will be publishing work on friendship and care, friendship and work, friendship as solidarity, political friendships, friendship as community, and friendship as a means to undermine some of the alienating structures that separate and distance us.

 The series is about friendship both in terms of how we might study friendship – how finding friendships can help us to access the emotional worlds of the past, to understand political motivations and intellectual preoccupations, and to trace connections across factions, borders, and crowded pubs.
 But the feature is also about the experience of friendship for those finding these pasts.
 The hand of solidarity often reaches back in time, and our subjectivities as historians are informed by often powerful feelings of solidarity and affinity.
 And for historians, academics and writers, as with others, friendships affect how we work and what we work on, and can provide invaluable sustenance for this work.